 Select Advanced Search, run your search and then limit your results to Case Study.

 To access Emerald off campus click on “Login” at the top of the Emerald home page.
-In the "Find your institution" box type Bradford College.
-Click on the green Login button.
-Enter your college username and password.
+Click on "Access through your institution".
+Type Bradford College in the "Find Your Institution" box.
+Enter your college IT username and password when prompted to do so.

 Online case studies